vijaylondhe/vijaylondhe/README.md

 - Brief introduction about me:
     * Total 10+ years of experience in IT.
     * Skilled DevOps & Cloud Engineer.
-    * Experience in managing government projects on cloud and on-premise datacenter.
+    * Experience in managing government enterprise projects on cloud and on-premise datacenter.
     * Hands-on experience in different devops technologies.

 - Technical Skills: